profumato4/JSpaceInvaders/README.md

 3. Achieve the highest score possible by destroying as many aliens as you can while avoiding their projectiles.

 # License
 This software is licensed under the MIT license.
-See the [LICENSE](https://github.com/profumato4/JSpaceInvaders/blob/master/LICENSE.md)for more information.
+See the [LICENSE](https://github.com/profumato4/JSpaceInvaders/blob/master/LICENSE.md) for more information.

 # Question or Issues?